JaredTweed/jaredtweed/README.md

 * JSON, XML, and CSV Data Parsing
 * Chose to use multithreading to reduce the time required for data curation.
 Python.
 * MongoDB with NodeJS
-* Thingsboard & JavaScript charting library like EChart.js
+* Thingsboard & JavaScript charting library called EChart.js
 -->

 <div align="center">